ShiroKazane/MaterialYou/README.md

 * `--corner-text`: change text at top left corner.
 It is set to 'uwu' by default, so change it to your desire.
 * `--divider-thickness`: change how thick divider between messages.
 It is set to 3px by default.
+* `--spacing`: change the amount of spacing or padding between ui.
+It is set to 12px by default.

 ### Preview